The PATH Values Lexicon

 You thrive when you're part of something larger.
 Friendships, teams, tribes—these aren't nice-to-haves, they're essential.
 Isolation drains you; belonging energizes you.

-Being seen and respected for your work
+Being known, recognized and remembered for your work

 Self-expression and bringing new ideas to life